bahrus/carbon-copy/README.md

 </template>
 ```

-These properties can be read via attributes on the c-c-pow element instances, or passed in as properties.
+These properties can be read via attributes on the "c-c-pow" element instances (in this example), or passed in as properties.
 They will reflect to [custom psuedo states](https://www.chromestatus.com/feature/6537562418053120) when the browser allows it.

 ### Bind to the properties [TODO]